Emergency Medical Technician Training at U.S. Naval Hospital Guam

+“The program is supported by leadership and members within the program,” said Hospital Corpsman First Class Nicholas Kissel, EMT/EVO Program Instructor.

+“EMT training has improved, now that we have new equipment and gear.”

-USNH Guam Emergency Medical Technicians provide Medical Support at the Marine Corps Base, Camp Blaz reactivation and naming ceremony at the War in the Pacific National Historical Park, Asan Beach, Guam, January 26.
-(Photo courtesy of HM1 Nicholas Kissel, USNH Guam)
+Committed to strengthening joint efforts and partnerships, U.S. Naval Hospital Guam EMTs provided medical support at the Marine Corps Base Camp Blaz naming and reactivation ceremony, held at the War in the Pacific National Historical Park, Asan Beach, January 26.

+Additionally, EMTs have joined with the Helicopter Sea Combat Squadron (HSC) 25, Andersen Air Force Base, Guam, for joint readiness exercises that simulate emergency medical evacuations.
+EMTs also participate in the Guam Federal Fire Department’s Ride-Along program for opportunities to observe first-hand emergent care performed by Emergency Medical Services personnel.

+“The Ride-Along program supports community involvement, demonstrates unit- cohesion and allows EMT students a chance to experience real-life emergencies,” said Michael Bryson, Chief Hospital Corpsman.

 |Date Taken: